Toyota Supply Chain

 • Cumbersome legacy tools compounded the problem with poor usability, manual data entry, and inconsistent accuracy.

 These insights validated our perspective that Toyota’s visibility issues were rooted in a deeper communication breakdown.
-This breakdown stemmed from ontology drift, where teams used the same terms but with conflicting definitions.
-The findings gave us the evidence needed to align stakeholders around this idea and begin designing a unified platform not just for data, but for shared understanding.
+This breakdown stemmed from ontology drift, where teams used the same terms but with conflicting meaning.

 Idea

-We facilitated a series of design thinking workshops across Toyota’s Plano, TX campus, bringing together teams from Logistics, Supply Management, Quality, and Regional Operations.
-These sessions weren’t just for ideation.
-They were built around mutual understanding:
+I lead facilitation for a series of design thinking workshops across Toyota’s Plano, TX campus, bringing together teams from Logistics, Supply Management, Quality, and Regional Operations:

 • Teams co-mapped workflows and surfaced tensions in communication.

-• We validated role-specific personas to keep needs and pain points top of mind.
+• We validated role-specific personas to keep needs top of mind.

-• Shared problem statements emerged that shaped cross-functional MVPs.
+• Cross-functional problem statements emerged that shaped MVPs.

 Rather than building siloed tools, we focused on uncovering shared needs and overlapping opportunities across the supply chain.

-The microsite served as a living artifact of our process from research insights to experience-based product roadmaps.
+The monument site served as a living artifact of our process from research insights to experience-based product roadmaps.

 Over the course of two years, we executed those visions into tangible solutions: